3dgen/cppwasm-book/en/ch1-quick-guide/ch1-01-install.md

 emsdk.bat activate latest
 ```

-The following commands are used to configure environment variable:
+The following commands are used to activate Emscripten environment variables:

 ```
 emsdk_env.bat
 ```

-> **tips** Installation and activation only need to be performed once; after configuring the environment variables once in the newly created console, you can use the Emscripten core command `emcc`.
-In the Windows environment, if you want to register Emscripten's environment variables as global variables, you can run "emsdk.bat activate latest --global" as an administrator.
-This command will change the system environment variables so that you don't need to run "emsdk_env.bat" later, this method has potential side effects: it changes environment variables to Emscripten's built-in Node.js, Python, Java, and if other versions of these components are installed on the system, conflicts may arise.
+> **tips** Installation and activation only need to be run once.
+On Windows, if you want to register Emscripten's environment variables as global variables, you can run `emsdk.bat activate latest --global` as an administrator.
+This will change the system environment variables so that you don't need to run `emsdk_env.bat` in every newly created terminal, this method has potential side effects: it changes environment variables to Emscripten's built-in Node.js/Python/Java, and if other versions of these components are installed on the system, conflicts may arise.

 ## 1.1.2 Installing Emscripten in a Docker environment

 If you are familiar with Docker, you can also install Emscripten in a Docker environment.
-Emscripten in the Docker environment is completely isolated and does not have any impact on the host environment.
+Emscripten in the Docker is completely isolated and does not have any impact on the host environment.
 The `apiaryio/emcc` image provides a complete Embscripten package.

 For example, the following command will compile hello.c using `emcc`: